jbutterwick/jbutterwick/README.md

 ### Hi there 👋

-I'm an experienced software and machine learning engineer.
-I have experience writing scalable and secure web applications.
+I build scalable and secure web applications.

 My free time is spent mostly writing code and gardening.
 I also think and write about food security and regional crop adaptability.